-We have audited the consolidated financial statements of Recreational Equipment, Inc. and its subsidiaries (the Company), which comprise the consolidated balance sheets as of December 31, 2022 and January 1, 2022, and the related consolidated statements of comprehensive income (loss), members' equity, and cash flows for the years then ended, and the related notes to the consolidated financial statements.
+We have audited the consolidated financial statements of Recreational Equipment, Inc. and its subsidiaries (the Company), which comprise the consolidated balance sheets as of December 30, 2023 and December 31, 2022, and the related consolidated statements of comprehensive loss, members' equity, and cash flows for the years then ended, and the related notes to the consolidated financial statements.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2022 and January 1, 2022, and the results of its operations and its cash flows for the years then ended in accordance with U.S. generally accepted accounting principles.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the Company as of December 30, 2023 and December 31, 2022, and the results of its operations and its cash flows for the years then ended in accordance with U.S. generally accepted accounting principles.